Meet the Experts: Bloom & Wild

 If you’re looking to buy fresh flowers for their fragrance, what are the best ones to go for?

-What most people are buying nowadays is tuberose.
-The key season for Tuberose is July and August.
+What most people are buying nowadays is Tuberose.
 The fragrance is really beautiful and it’s come back in vogue again.
-It was really cool in the 70s & 80s, it had a pause and now tuberose is back again.
+It was really cool in the 70s & 80s, it had a pause and now Tuberose is back again.
 We’re using it in a lot in our bouquet designs because it just adds quite a heady romantic fragrance to a lot of our designs.

 Can you place flowers directly on a window sill?